 98% of Canadian firms are SMEs, employing 2/3 of the private sector workforce.
 As the Canadian labour market continues to diversify, hiring and onboarding newcomer talent in organizations with limited HR capacity presents a challenge.
-This workshop will highlight three current projects: SME challenges in hiring and retaining immigrant talent, as identified in a recent report from the Conference Board of Canada (now Signal 49 Research), "Small Business: Big Impact"; the experience of Talent Beyond Boundaries in partnering with SME's to recruit and retain skilled immigrants; and the development and workplace implementation of a new inclusion framework under the Manitoba Immigrant Employment Council that proactively identifies and prevents hate in the workplace.
+This workshop will highlight three current projects: SME challenges in hiring and retaining immigrant talent, as identified in a recent Conference Board of Canada report, "Small Business: Big Impact"; the experience of Talent Beyond Boundaries in partnering with SME's to recruit and retain skilled immigrants; and the development and workplace implementation of a new inclusion framework under the Manitoba Immigrant Employment Council that proactively identifies and prevents hate in the workplace.
 Q&A to follow.

-- Rania Younes, IECBC
+- Rania Younes, IECBC (C-G)

-- Alice Craft, Signal49 Research
+- Alice Craft, Conference Board of Canada (C, D, G)

-- Nick Fabiano, Special Adviser, Talent Beyond Boundaries
+- Lara Dyer, Talent Beyond Boundaries (B-C)

 - Dana Bergman, Trellis Pathways

 - Magdalene Cooman, Mags Management & Consulting Ltd.